adamghill/coltrane/docs/source/integrated/index.md

 # Integrated

-Markdown is rendered into HTML dynamically based on the URL that is requested.
+Use `coltrane` as a normal Django app where markdown is rendered into HTML dynamically based on the URL that is requested.